idroot45/catetan/_posts/2019-09-04-liverpool-5-tahun-mendatang-tanpa-salah-mane-dan-van-dijk.md

 This would leave Keita and Oxlade-Chamberlain to **fight it out** for that slot in attacking midfield.

-Youngsters Bobby Duncan and Ryan Kent may have had a good chance at making it on Merseyside but they have now **moved to Fiorentina and Rangers**, respectively, on permanent transfers.
+Youngsters **Bobby Duncan** and **Ryan Kent** may have had a good chance at making it on Merseyside but they have now **moved to Fiorentina and Rangers**, respectively, on permanent transfers.

 It’s also not clear whether midfielder **Curtis Jones**, 18, will be a success at Anfield.

 Mentions **have to go out** to the likes of **Jordan Henderson** and **Georginio Wijnaldum**, who will be 34 and 33 respectively.

-{% include caption="Will Divock Origi be a part of Liverpool’s set up in five years time?" alt="divock origi" image_url="https://i0.wp.com/talksport.com/wp-content/uploads/sites/5/2019/08/lineup-20.png" %}
+{% include figure caption="Will Divock Origi be a part of Liverpool’s set up in five years time?" alt="divock origi" image_url="https://i0.wp.com/talksport.com/wp-content/uploads/sites/5/2019/08/lineup-20.png" %}

 There’s nothing to suggest they won’t be at the club in the 2024/25 season but they’ll surely be too old to be playing every week at that intensity.